Welcome to the What Middletown Read Project:

 Read the Book!
 What Middletown Read: Print Culture in an American Small City by Frank Felsenstein and James J. Connolly is now available from the University of Massachusetts Press.
 For details and ordering information, go here.

-Related Resource: To explore the Main Street Public Library Database, which reproduces the collection records for five Midwestern public libraries between 1890 and 1970, go here.
+Related Resources: Our colleagues at Washington University in Saint Louis used WMR data to produce a series of data visualizations, which you can explore here.
+Wayne Weigand created the Main Street Public Library Database, which reproduces the collection records for five Midwestern public libraries between 1890 and 1970, which you can find here.